History of the Appleton Education Foundation

 In the early years, board member contributions financed AEF’s grants while the members and other volunteers worked to raise an endowment that could sustain grant making in perpetuity.

-At the end of our 2015 fiscal year, the Appleton Education Foundation had more than 70 endowed and other charitable funds under management to benefit innovative programs and teaching strategies that fall outside of the core school budget.
-Nearly 3,000 donors have contributed to the AEF.
-Since 1997, more than $3.7 million in grants has been awarded.
-Grants in the past fiscal year alone totaled more than $230,000.
+At the end of our 2020 fiscal year, the Appleton Education Foundation had more than 80 endowed and other charitable funds under management to benefit innovative programs and teaching strategies that fall outside of the core school budget.
+More than 3,000 donors have contributed to the AEF.
+Since 1997, more than $5 million in grants has been awarded.
+Grants in the past fiscal year alone totaled more than $260,000.

 It is a privilege for the Appleton Education Foundation to support district staff members’ creative ideas with grants.
 Their work helps inspire excellence in students and sets them on a path to becoming productive citizens and lifelong learners.